-- Level 1 Inputs to the valuation methodology are unadjusted quoted prices for identical assets or liabilities in active markets that the Plan has the ability to access. - Level 2 Inputs to the valuation methodology include quoted prices for similar assets or liabilities in active markets; quoted prices for identical or similar assets or liabilities in inactive markets; inputs other than quoted prices that are observable for the asset or liability; or inputs that are derived principally from or corroborated by observable market data by correlation or other means.
-If the asset or liability has a specified (contractual) term, the Level 2 input must be observable for substantially the full term of the asset or liability. - Level 3 Inputs to the valuation methodology are unobservable and significant to the fair value measurement.
+- Level 1 Inputs to the valuation methodology are unadjusted quoted prices for identical assets or liabilities in active markets that the Plan has the ability to access. - Level 2 Inputs to the valuation methodology include: - Quoted prices for similar assets or liabilities in active markets; - Quoted prices for identical or similar assets or liabilities in inactive markets; - Inputs other than quoted prices that are observable for the asset or liability; - Inputs that are derived principally from or corroborated by observable market data by correlation or other means.

+If the asset or liability has a specified (contractual) term, the Level 2 input must be observable for substantially the full term of the asset or liability.

+Level 3 - Inputs to the valuation methodology are unobservable and significant to the fair value measurement.

-A qualifying asset or liability's level within the framework is based upon the lowest level of any input that is significant to the fair value measurement.
-The methods used for valuing the assets and liabilities are not necessarily an indication of the risks associated with those assets.
+The asset or liability's fair value measurement level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
+Valuation techniques maximize the use of relevant observable inputs and minimize the use of unobservable inputs.

-There have been no changes in the methodologies used at June 30, 2015 and 2014.
+There have been no changes in the methodologies used at June 30, 2016 and 2015.

-Following is a description of the valuation methodologies used for the asset measured at fair value:
+Following is a description of the valuation methodology used for the asset measured at fair value:

-Collective Investment Partnership: The Plan's unit holdings in the Partnership do not have quoted prices in active markets or significant other observable inputs that have quoted market prices, although the Plan can redeem its investment at the net asset value per share at June 30, 2015.
-These assets are valued using Level 2 inputs under the fair value hierarchy.
+Collective Investment Partnership: The Plan's unit holdings in the Partnership do not have quoted prices in active markets or significant other observable inputs that have quoted market prices, although the Plan can redeem its investment at the NAV per share at June 30, 2016.
+These assets are valued using NAV per share as a practical expedient to estimate fair value.
 The Plan evaluates the Partnership's estimate of the fair value of the Plan's unit holdings in the Partnership based on the Plan's share of the underlying investment portfolio that mainly consists of actively traded equities, bonds and money market funds.